U.S. sees China pushed to let market forces work

 WASHINGTON As China confronts the prospect of an aging population that will drive up wages, Beijing will be compelled to let market forces play a larger role in managing the economy, a senior U.S. Treasury Department official said on Tuesday.

-China faces "an extraordinarily steep demographic cliff" that will reduce the advantage of a young labour force willing to work cheaply," Lael Brainard, the Treasury's under secretary for international affairs, told a group of business people, diplomats and academics
+China faces "an extraordinarily steep demographic cliff" that will reduce the advantage of a young labor force willing to work cheaply," Lael Brainard, the Treasury's undersecretary for international affairs, told a group of business people, diplomats and academics

 "Wages and costs are rising rapidly.
 There is a self-reinforcing momentum to have market forces determine how capital is allocated, how exchange rates adjust," Brainard said during a discussion on last week's Strategic and Economic Dialogue talks in Beijing.

-Washington has pushed Beijing to allow the yuan currency to trade more freely and to honour foreign technology patents.
+Washington has pushed Beijing to allow the yuan currency to trade more freely and to honor foreign technology patents.

 The exchange rate is a sore point for the U.S. business community, which sees it as deliberately undervalued by Chinese authorities to seek an unfair trade advantage.